WTTJ/linear-kanban-metrics/README.md

 # Automatically fetches all issues (may be thousands!)
 ruby kanban_metrics.rb

-# Use larger page sizes for faster fetching of large datasets
-ruby kanban_metrics.rb --page-size 500

 # The script will show pagination progress for large datasets
 ### 📄 Pagination Support